Academic Regulations

 Leave of Absence Process

-A student who wishes to formally withdraw from the university should meet with their business school advisor to file a Withdrawal Petition.
-In the event that a student wishes to return after formally withdrawing from Olin, that student must re-apply for admission if they wish to return to the university.
+Withdrawal from the University: A student who wishes to formally withdraw from Washington University should meet with their business school advisor to file a Withdrawal Petition.
+If a student wishes to return after formally withdrawing from Olin Business School, that student must re-apply for admission.

 Transfer Credit